 She now works as a GP Headache Specialist at the National Migraine Centre and as an independent GP.
 She is keen to take a holistic approach and has a wide knowledge of therapies other than medication that can help headache.
 She has written and contributed to articles for various newspapers and magazines and for the Royal College of Nursing on headache-related topics and is available to give webinars or talks in the workplace or in GP surgeries.
 She is a speaker at the annual Headache Masterclass. http://www.headachemasterclass.com/programme.php

-She recently appeared on ITV’s This Morning doing a phone-in for patients with headache queries, in particular, related to the new treatments coming soon.
+She has appeared on ITV’s This Morning doing a phone-in for patients with headache queries, in particular, related to new treatments.
+She has also written a book as part of the Penguin Life Series called ‘Managing Your Migraine’ (this can be purchased via Amazon here: https://amzn.to/3p9JeQv).

 Professor Paul Booton BSc(Hons) MB BS FRCP FRCGP